graphcore/tutorials/feature_examples/tensorflow2/README.md

 - [IMDB Sentiment Prediction](embeddings): These examples train an IPU model with an embedding layer and an LSTM to predict the sentiment of an IMDB review.

 - [Inspecting tensors using custom outfeed layers and a custom optimizer](inspecting_tensors): This example trains a choice of simple fully connected models on the MNIST numeral data set and shows how tensors (containing activations and gradients) can be returned to the host via outfeeds for inspection.

+- [PopDist training example](popdist): This shows how to make an application ready for distributed training by using the PopDist API, and how to launch it with the PopRun distributed launcher.